 9. Enter the cave willingly.

 Ancestral teachings speak of going into the cave to reflect on the year behind us and recharge for the year ahead.
-Now is the time to reflect on where you’ve been over the last 10 months, how you want to end the year and what you want next year to look like.
+Now is the time to reflect on where you’ve been over the last 11 months, how you want to end the year and what you want next year to look like.
 It’s the beginning of the internal season.
 Spring, summer and fall are filled with busyness.
 Winter is slower.
 Our society moves so quickly these days, taking advantage of the cold justifies our slowing down and staying home more.
-Not only will you save money, but you deepen your relationships with loved ones when you spend quality time together in your own home.
+Not only will you save money, but you’ll deepen your relationships with loved ones when you spend quality time together at home.

 Single?
-Take this quality time for yourself, as it will serve to deepen your own well being, allowing you to have more to give when love does arrive.
+Take this quality time for yourself–it will serve to deepen your own well-being allowing you to have more to give when love does arrive.
 Not sure how to be alone?
 See How to be alone.

 10. Many cultures believe that creativity keeps our energy flowing and provides radiant health.

 Dance, sing, paint, cook, write, or rearrange the furniture.
 Refrain from going comatose in front of the television.
-Not only does it lower your metabolism, but it wastes your creative time~and your life.
+Not only does it lower your metabolism (BIG TIME), but it also wastes your creative time~and your life.

 *** And my bonus tip?